gluo7777/Pomodoro-Task-Timer/README.md

     - Default time
     - add to cookies
 - [ ] Suggest refactoring html and css
+    - move all dom related logic and references into one page and rename main page to controller

 # Defects
 - [x] `isAuthorized` is not set